HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_options_spread_pods_across_nodes.md

 ## Affinity and anti-affinity

 Node affinity and `nodeSelector` are used to limit the nodes where Pods can be scheduled based on node labels.
-You can refer to [find constraints/use cases](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) and apply them to your services.
+You can refer to [Affinity and anti-affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) for more information about node selection constraints and apply them to your services.

 Specify `affinity` constraints to your services in the custom values file: